xlebpushek/valovex/README.md

 # valovex
-A web application for banning cards and characters in custom matches for the VALORANT game
+A web application for banning maps and agents in custom matches for the VALORANT game